 Linear probing was performed by fitting a logistic regression classifier with elastic net penalty and class-balanced weights on the model's representations for each dataset, and evaluating performance on a held-out test set.
-For fine-tuning, we trained the linear classification head with an AdamW~\cite{loshchilov2017decoupled} optimizer (weight decay $10^{-4}$, learning rate $10^{-5}$ / $10^{-4}$ for the encoder / classification head) for 5 epochs before unfreezing the full model.
-We continued training for a maximum of 50 epochs with early stopping.
+For fine-tuning, we trained the linear classification head for 10 epochs before unfreezing the full model, continuing for a maximum of 50 epochs with early stopping.
 We used class-weighted cross entropy and five-fold cross-validation and report average performance across folds.
 For all datasets, we ensured that splits are performed at participant-level with stratification.
+Hyperparameters were selected via a small search for each dataset and full configurations are provided in our GitHub repository.
 We conducted the fine-tuning on one NVIDIA V100 GPU.